azsk/DevOpsKit/Contribute To Code.md

 Following section guides you on how and where you can contribute in code:

 ### SVT
-Before contributing to any control you must understand the structure of controls.
-For each supported Azure service ( like Storage, AppService).
-AzSK defines controls using two main parts
+Before contributing to code you must understand the structure of tool.
+Basically we have defined security controls for Azure services like App Service, KeyVault, Storage etc. For each service, AzSK defines controls using two main parts :
-**1.Policy/Configuration**:</br>
+###### 1.Policy/Configuration:
 It is a json file which contains set of controls for service.
 For each control in a service there is an entry in Policy/Configuration json file having properties like ControlId, Description, Recommendation, Rationale etc.
 You can find the configuration for service under below path "AzSK\Framework\Configurations\SVT\Services\<FeatureName>.Json"